talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 eventually, have to do.
 This should be obtained from the requirements that the client has specified previously.

-The name of the card should be short but it needs to explain what is needed to be done.
-If there is some extra information that is needed to fully understand the task it should be written in the description of the card.
-In the same spirit, if there exists a document that is related to the task, it should be attached to the card so the person responsible of working on the task can easily access it.
+The name of the card should be short but it needs to explain what needs to be done.
+If there is some extra information that is needed to fully understand the task it should be written down in the description of the card.
+In the same spirit, if exists a document that is related to the task, it should be attached to the card so the person responsible of working on the task can easily access it.